-The goal of Fostering Futures is to provide CASA youth who are aged 12-18 with the tools necessary to assist them in successfully transitioning to independence and realizing their full potential.
+The goal of Fostering Futures is to provide CASA youth who are ages 12 to 18 with the tools necessary to successfully transition to independence and realize their full potential.

 Active Court Appointed Special Advocate (CASA)

-volunteers who have completed additional training participate in this program.
+volunteers who have completed additional training help to implement this program.